jaanga/fgx-plane-spotter/road-map.md

 Road Map
 ========

+2014-02-19 ~

+Better signage
+- with and size adjustments
+More signs with LOD
+Better shaping of objects
+Crossfeed box highlights currently sellected.
+Follws selected?

+Look into forking

 2014-02-15 ~ Theo
 You will see that the 'Diagram' portion of FGx Plane Spotter 2.2 is highly blocky and colorful (and incomplete ;-)